Jump to Recipe Print Recipe

 Photos of making these into orange cinnamon rolls.

-Step 12: If you make these in a rolled style, spread the dough into a rectangle.
+Step 8: Prepare the Dough.
+Spread the dough into a rectangle.
 You can use a rolling pin or your hands.
+I roll my dough to 1/2 inch thickness.

-Step 13: Mix the melted butter, sugar, and orange zest in a bowl.
-Spread the sugar mixture over the dough.
+Step 9: Prepare the Citrus Sugar.
+Mix the melted butter, sugar, and orange zest in a bowl.
+Spread the sugar mixture evenly over the dough.
+Leave a little of the dough edges plain so they adhere better.
 I love using this sugar and orange zest blend in my Gluten Free Cruffins recipe.

-Step 14: Roll the dough tightly.
+Step 10: Roll the dough tightly.
 Use sewing thread to cut out the rolls.
 I slide the thread under the log, then twist the ends up and cross them.
-This will cut out the roll shapes.
+This will cut out the roll shapes without crushing them.

 Photos of the orange rolls before and after rising.